-So how do probiotics get in sourdough bread dough?
+So how do probiotics get into sourdough bread dough?
 Probiotics get into the dough through a starter yeast used to make the dough.
-This yeast is a combination of wild bacteria, and yeasts are considered “good bacteria,” therefore good for your gut.
+This yeast is a combination of wild bacteria, and yeasts are considered “good bacteria,” and therefore good for your gut.

 This yeast and bacteria found in the sourdough starter come from a combination of the substances found naturally in flour; and what is found naturally in the air surrounding it.
 This starter feeds off the sugars and starches naturally found in the flour and continues to grow – known as a live starter.
 As the starter grows, it unlocks the nutrients of the flour.